WUSTL-Biol4220/home/labs/lab_10B.md

 ## Exercises

-(*Important: An earlier version of example.fasta that was originally stored in the GitHub assignment contained slightly different sequences than the example.fasta file used in the above example.
-Replace the contents of example.fasta with the above sequences to exactly reproduce the results given here.)
+(*Important: The example output shown below uses sequence data from an example fasta file.
+The original example.fasta file packaged with this assignment differed slightly in its sequence content.
+To exactly reproduce the example results, replace the contents of example.fasta with the text below.)

 You will create a separate Python script for each of the following problems.